blbadger/blbadger.github.io/language-discreteness.md

 v = | \nabla_a  O(a, \theta) | * a
 $$

-where the vector of inputs is $a$ and the vector of saliency values is $v$ and $* $ denotes Hadamard (element-wise) multiplication.
+where the vector of inputs is $a$ and the vector of saliency values is $v$ and $* $ denotes Hadamard (element-wise) multiplication, and $\vert * \vert$ signifies the element-wise absolute value operation.
 This method is intuitively similar to measuring the effect of an infinitesmal change in the input (via the gradient of the output $O(a, \theta)$ with respect to the input $a$) on the output, which a larger output change at index $i$ resulting in a larger saliency value at that index.

 Another approach is to simply remove each input element sequentially and observe the change in the ouput.
 If $a_c$ correponds to the input where the token at position $c$ is replaced with an informationless substitute (perhaps a $<\vert PAD \vert >$ token) then we can find a metric distance between the model's output given this masked input compared to the original $a$ as follows: